mroman-ibs/FuzzyImputationTest/README.md

 - Testing procedures:
   - *ImputationTests* - The main benchmark function to check the quality of the imputed fuzzy values.
+  - *MethodsComparison* - The benchmark function for the built-in imputation methods with many repetitions.
   - *ErrorMatrix* - Calculation of the various errors between two datasets - the true and the imputed one.
   - *StatisticalMeasures* - Calculation of the various statistical